lihaoyi/macropy/readme.md

 Tools
 =====
-This section describes tools that can be used to help you define your macros and their transformations.
+This section describes tools ([Quasiquotes](#quasiquotes), [Walkers](#walkers)) that can be used to help you define your macros and their transformations.
 Although it is perfectly possible to write macros which only use conditionals and for-loops, life gets so much easier using these abstractions that I would consider them a "must have".

 Quasiquotes
 -----------